p55d2k/thegist/README.md

-# ZK's Newsletter
+# ZK Daily Intelligence Brief

 A Next.js-based newsletter application that aggregates and emails curated commentaries from a curated list of publishers.
 The app fetches opinion pieces, groups them by topics, and sends personalized email digests to subscribers.

 ## Features

+- **AI-Powered Curation**: Uses Google Gemini AI to intelligently organize articles into thematic sections (commentaries, international news, politics, business & tech, and a wildcard piece).
-- **Multi-Publisher Aggregation**: Pulls commentary feeds from ChannelNewsAsia, The New York Times, The Wall Street Journal, The Washington Post, and more.
+- **Multi-Publisher Aggregation**: Pulls commentary feeds from ChannelNewsAsia, CNN, The Guardian, BBC, NPR, and Al Jazeera.
-- **Topic Grouping**: Organizes fresh opinion pieces into topic buckets per publisher for easy scanning.
 - **Smart Filtering**: Keeps only commentary articles (based on per-feed rules) from the last 24 hours and drops duplicates across sources.
+- **Section-Based Organization**: Articles are categorized into Commentaries (5-7 pieces), International (2-3), Politics (2-3), Business & Tech (2-3), and one Wildcard.
 - **Email Delivery**: Sends a responsive HTML newsletter with optional imagery plus a plaintext fallback.
 - **Email Preview**: Preview the newsletter HTML and plaintext content before sending via a dedicated page.
+- **Background Processing**: Newsletter generation and sending happens asynchronously to avoid timeouts.
 - **API-Driven**: Provides RESTful endpoints for news aggregation and newsletter sending.
 - **Image Support**: Extracts and includes article images from RSS feeds where available.

 ## Tech Stack

 - **Framework**: Next.js 14 with TypeScript
+- **AI**: Google Gemini 2.5 Flash for newsletter planning and curation
 - **Styling**: Tailwind CSS (for potential frontend, though this is API-focused)
 - **Email**: Nodemailer with Gmail SMTP
 - **RSS Parsing**: xml2js